osquery/osquery/docs/wiki/deployment/configuration.md

 Expect the normal set of log keys to be included and note that `decorations` is a top-level key in the log line whose value is an embedded map.

+The configuration flag `top_level_decorations`  can be set to `true` to make decorator data populate as top level key/value objects instead of being contained as a child of `decorations`.
+When using this feature, you must be weary of key collisions in your data.

 The `interval` type uses a map of interval 'periods' as keys, and the set of decorator queries for each value.
 Each of these intervals MUST be minute-intervals.
 Anything not divisible by 60 will generate a warning, and will not run.

 ## Chef Configuration